 Matthew W. Liberatore is a Professor of Chemical Engineering at the University of Toledo.
 He earned a B.S. degree from the University of Illinois at Chicago and M.S. and Ph.D. degrees from the University of Illinois at Urbana-Champaign, all in chemical engineering.
 His current research involves the rheology of complex fluids as well as active learning, reverse engineering online videos, and interactive textbooks.
 His website is: http://www.utoledo.edu/engineering/chemical-engineering/liberatore/

-Uchenna Asogwa is a graduate student of Chemical Engineering at the University of Toledo.
-He earned a B.S. degree from the University of Benin, Nigeria in chemical engineering.
-His current research involves the reverse engineering online videos as well as rheology of complex fluids.
+Uchenna Asogwa is a Ph.D. student in Chemical Engineering at the University of Toledo.
+His current research involves reverse engineering online videos, the rheology of complex fluids, and fuel cell membranes.

 Amanda Malefyt is currently Chair and Associate Professor in the McKetta Department of Chemical and Bioprocess Engineering at Trine University.
 She received her Ph.D from Michigan State University and bachelor’s degree from Trine (formerly Tri-State) University.
 Her research interests include engineering education and nucleic acid therapeutics.